MDMC.trajectory_analysis.observables package

 abstract calculate_from_MD(MD_input: CompactTrajectory | list[CompactTrajectory], verbose: int = 0, **parameters: dict) None[source]

-Calculates the observable using input from an MD simulation
+Calculate the observable using input from an MD simulation.

 Parameters: